There. I said it. It was hard for me to even acknowledge this in the first place.

 1. The stages of grief are a myth.
 You will bounce around all of them at any given time.
 So, don’t even try and gauge a damn thing.
 Oh, and the littlest things are going to set you off too.

-2. The veil between the living and dead becomes less than paper thin.
+2. The veil between the living and dead becomes less than paper thin if you are grieving someone who has died.
 I plan on going more in depth with this one in the future too.
 You exist in a rabbit hole and learn how to adapt.

 4. You figure out that a majority of the population walks around kinda oblivious to this life.
 Then, trauma happens, and it will jerk the breathe out of them.
 Once it happens, nothing, and I mean nothing is the same ever again.
 Air and light are even different and you stop taking the little things for granted.